sandeepmj/javascript-variables-comparison-operators/README.md

 Let's try this simple array.
 We give the array a name and some values.
 We can use the **`.length`** method to see how many values are in the array.

 You can retrieve values by typing `nameOfArray[indexNumber]` where the index number is the position in the list.
-In computing, 0 (zero) is always the first position.
+In computing, 0 (zero) is always the first position in an index.

 ![](/img/arrayintro.png)